 - 1 pound ripe but firm nectarines skinned, flesh cut from the pit and diced small

 - 2 Roma tomatoes quartered, seeded and diced small, juices drained

 - ¼ cup apple cider vinegar or fruit vinegar

 - 3 tablespoons packed light brown sugar or raw coconut crystals

 - 1 teaspoon curry powder

-- In a 2-quart heavy saucepan simmer nectarines, tomato, garlic, vinegar, brown sugar, curry powder, and salt, uncovered, stirring occasionally, until slightly thickened but still saucy, about 20 minutes.
+- In a 2-quart heavy saucepan simmer nectarines, tomato, garlic, vinegar, brown sugar, curry powder, ginger, and salt, uncovered, stirring occasionally, until slightly thickened but still saucy, 2-30 minutes.
 Serve warm, room temperature or cooled.
 What you don’t use will keep for a few days refrigerated.